Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 - `roslaunch turn_on_wheeltec_robot turn_on_wheeltec_robot.launch`
 - `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

-## Development tips
+# Development tips
+## What runs where?
+The UI package under the repo contains packages that holds the nodes for the UI that runs on the lab PC and robot itself.

+### Running on the lab PC
+- building-inspec.py

+### Running on the robot
+- RobotHandler.py

+### UI communication with robot
+The following three topics are currently used for sending information such as statuses, file lists and commands between the robot and UI respectively.
+- /robot_handler_status - string message formatted with space character as delimiter between command and arguments
+- /file_cap_list - string message formatted with character '|' used as delimiter between file names
+- /robot_handler_cmd - string message

+## UI startup via terminal
 You can run the UI on its own by running `roscore` in its own terminal session then run the following:
 - `rqt --standalone wheeltec-building-inspection-ui`

-To run the full UI that communicates with the robot with console output for troubleshooting, you can run the following in root directory of project:
+To run the full RQT layout that communicates with the robot with console output for troubleshooting, you can run the following in root directory of project:
 - `bash UI/ui-startup/run_rqt_gui.sh`

-### Building and running packages in this repo
+## Building and running packages in this repo
 There is a requirements.txt file that lists all the known python requirements for these packages to run.
 It is recommended to create a python virtual environment in the root of this project, install the required packages and set up the python project with the following: